Unconventional transition offense keeps D off balance

 - It gives guards the ball with a “fresh” dribble and puts them in position to set up the offense.

 DIAGRAM 4: The jets use the screens to get open.
 They can curl and backcut off the screen.
-Most times they should break straight toward the ball.
-After receiving the ball the jet becomes the point guard and can set up the offense with a “fresh” dribble available.
-Remember you can do this same action after a made basket with the rebounder becoming the inbounder.
+Most times, they should break straight toward the ball.
+After receiving the ball, the jet becomes the point guard and can set up the offense with a “fresh” dribble.
+Remember, you can do this same action after a made basket with the rebounder becoming the inbounder.

-Using our old system good spacing during transition was virtually unattainable and something that desperately needed to be changed.
-We had a 30-6 record after we began using this transition all of the time ó during made baskets rebounds off missed shots against full-court pressure free throws etc.
+Using our old system, good spacing during transition was virtually unattainable and something that desperately needed to be changed.
+We had a 30-6 record after we began using this transition all of the time — during made baskets, rebounds off missed shots, against full-court pressure, free throws, etc.